Last updated - March 23, 2018

 Recurring fee payments to the supplier – A legitimate supplier won’t charge any fee for dropshipping.
-However, charging a shipping free per order is common in the US.
+However, charging a shipping fee per order is common in the US.

 Your supplier sells to the general public – Normally wholesalers sell only to retailers.
 But if the supplier you are considering is selling to general customers, you can give that one a miss.
 There is every chance this one is a retailer posing as a wholesaler.

-Not getting a clear idea about the supplier’s inventory – You need to be always aware about the supplier’s stock status.
-Otherwise you may land in trouble with your customers.
+Not getting a clear idea about the supplier’s inventory – You need to be always aware of the supplier’s stock status.
+Otherwise, you may land in trouble with your customers.
 It is better to avoid a supplier who refuses to provide you with regular stock updates.

 Other things to consider while choosing dropshipping supplier

 There are certain legitimate fees – Though a good supplier won’t charge you for doing business with them, there might be some fees that you may have to pay.
 This often includes a shipping fee, for each order that you send them.
 This is accepted in the industry as shipping small orders are costlier than bulk orders that wholesalers are more used to.
 An initial minimum order limit is also a common practice in many countries.
 This is the result of a strategic approach by dropshippers to maintain long-term collaborations.
 If you invest in a high amount order upfront, you’re indirectly proving your commitment and seriousness towards the venture.